Women's sport in Saudi Arabia

 Women's sport in Saudi Arabia has been a controversial topic for many years due to the suppression of female participation in sport by conservative Islamic religious authorities.

-In 2013 Saudi Arabia’s first dedicated sports centre for girls was opened in Khobar, offering training programs that include physical fitness, karate, yoga and weight loss as well as special activities for children.
+In 2013 Saudi Arabia’s first dedicated sports centre for girls was opened in Jeddah, offering training programs that include physical fitness, karate, yoga and weight loss as well as special activities for children.
 That year it was also announced that Saudi Arabian girls are officially allowed to take part in sports in private schools, which they had not officially been allowed to do previously, though they had done so unofficially.
 Sports activities are prohibited in public schools for girls.
 In 2017, Saudi Arabia’s Ministry of Education (MoE) allowed physical education in public schools.
-This step was taken in line with the Saudi Vision 2030 to boost healthy practices among different spectrums in Saudi Arabia.
+This step was taken in line with Saudi Vision 2030 to boost healthy practices among different spectrums in Saudi Arabia.

 Until 2018 women were not permitted in sport stadiums, even as spectators.
 Segregated seating, allowing women to enter, has been developed in King Fahd Stadium, King Abdullah Sports City and Prince Mohamed bin Fahd Stadium.

-In the framework of the Saudi's endeavour to promote women's sport, Princess Reema bint Bandar was appointed as the head of the Saudi Federation for Community Sports (SFCS) which made her the first Saudi woman to occupy such a position.
+In the framework of Saudi Arabia's endeavour to promote women's sport, Princess Reema bint Bandar was appointed as the head of the Saudi Federation for Community Sports (SFCS) which made her the first Saudi woman to occupy such a position.

 In 2019, the first female Saudi sport commentator, Hailah Al-Farraj, was hired.
-Farraj was selected to comment on the GCC women's soccer competition.
+Farraj was selected to report on the GCC women's soccer competition.